goncharov-vlad/spa-router/spa-router/README.md

 * Can be used directly in browsers with `<script>` tag
 * Built as UMD and supports CommonJS, ES6 modules
 * The router stores all history, which means when client uses next/back buttons of the browser corresponding routes will be triggered
-* Code of the module is very small, and it doesn't use any additional packages, which makes the module fast and simple
+* Module built file is very small, and it doesn't use any additional packages, which makes the module fast and simple
 * The router automatically finds all freshly dynamically added in DOM links (MutationObserver)
 * You don't have to use an old hash style of path
 * Router action is will not trigger in case of double click